Latest timetable information and advice for safer travel on our buses

 - Have your ticket, app, key card, ready before you board the bus.
 Pay by contactless, key card or app if you can.

-- If you need to pay by cash have the correct fare – we are not providing change.
-Our drivers have plastic bags for you to drop your cash into to minimise further contact.
+- If you need to pay by cash, please have the correct fare – we are not providing change at this time.
+Our drivers have plastic bags for you to drop your cash into to minimise contact.

-- When taking a seat sit 2 metres apart where possible and make use of the upper deck, where available too.
-Only sit directly next to someone else if they are from your household.
+- Make use of the upper deck, where further seating is available.
+Only sit next to someone from your household.

-- Please be patient while getting on and off and do not queue in the aisle or next to the driver.
+- Be patient while getting on and off the bus and avoid queuing in the aisle or next to the driver.

 - If you do cough or sneeze on the bus, do so into your elbow and take any used tissues with you when you leave the bus.